-If you’re on any hikes in Kananaskis you should practice proper wildlife awareness.
-In the region, there are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
-They all a potential threat to humans and we should reduce our impact on their natural lives.
+If you’re on any hikes in Kananaskis, you should practice proper wildlife awareness.
+There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
+They are all a potential threat to humans, and we should reduce our impact on their natural lives.

 Before any hike or walk-in the Canadian Rockies, you need to have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
-We wear our bear sprays on our hip.
+We wear our bear sprays on our hips.

-When you’re on the trail make noise by banging hiking poles, talking, whistling, clapping, or singing.
+When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

-As always while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
-If you’ve come to the park without bear spray Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use properly.
+As always, while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use them properly.